Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer

-The redshift of the galaxy from which the gamma-ray burst was emitted is approximately $z = 0.1683$.
+The redshift of the galaxy from which the gamma-ray burst was emitted is approximately$z = 0.1683$.

 ---